alba1735/tRNAgraph/ROADMAP.md

 ## correlation_tools.py

-* Add a function to plot the PCA with smallRNAs included
+* Add a function to plot the correlation with smallRNAs

+## coverage_tools.py

+* add a function to sort the combined coverage from most to least abundant

 ## All plots

 * Add a function to check if the parameter exisits in adata columns and if not default to samples

-## coverage_tools.py

-* Move low coverage <20 reads to a seperate low coverage folder based on max coverage?

 ## radar_tools.py